 "On your own, you and Martin are fine, but together, you are fire."

-Colman Domingo and others in 'Rustin'
+Colman Domingo and others in Rustin

 "Rustin" is a pretty good movie, with Colman Domingo's standout performance as the political activist Bayard Rustin being particularly notable.
 The film depicts the process that led to the eventual 250,000-person peaceful protest march in Washington, DC, in 1963.
 While the movie has fewer hard-hitting scenes compared to another recent racism-based film, "Judas and the Black Messiah," there are still some impactful moments.
 I loved the scene where Ella Baker tries to convince Bayard Rustin to forgive Martin Luther King, as well as the scene where Bayard sings with Coretta.
 The portrayal of the gay relationship between Elias and Bayard felt like the weakest link of the movie for me.
 Overall, it's a good watch.